I-ShivamSingh/Kaiburr-Task-4/README.md

-# Kaiburr Task 4: WEB UI Frontend
+# Task 4: WEB UI Frontend

-This project is the frontend part of Kaiburr Task 1, created using React.
-It complements the REST API developed using Spring Boot (Kaiburr Task 1) by providing a user-friendly web interface to interact with the server data.
+This project is the frontend part of Task 1, created using React.
+It complements the REST API developed using Spring Boot (Task 1) by providing a user-friendly web interface to interact with the server data.

 ## Table of Contents